mxovd/hos_ping_mod/README.txt

 -----
 1. Install the .NET 8 SDK and your preferred C# IDE (Visual Studio, Rider, or VS Code).
 2. Open hos_ping_mod.sln.
-3. Restore references if prompted (Harmony and the game assemblies must be available).
-4. Build the project; HosPingMod.dll is emitted to output/net48/.
+3. Build the project; HosPingMod.dll is emitted to output/net48/.
-5. Run deploy.py to create a mod folder.
+4. Run deploy.py to create a mod folder.

 Installation
 ------------